retostauffer/python-colorspace/source/articles/color_spaces.rst

 Matplotlib color maps
 ---------------------

-In addition many ``colorspace`` objects allow to convert a series of colors (color palette) into a :py:class:`matplotlib.colors.LinearSegmentedColormap` 'cmap' used by matplotlib.
-As an example:
+In addition many objects provided by the colorspace package allow to convert a series of colors (color palette) into a :py:class:`matplotlib.colors.LinearSegmentedColormap` 'cmap' used by matplotlib.
+As an example using the object ``x`` from above:

 .. ipython:: python
     :okwarning: